abinit/abinit/doc/developers/new_testsuite.md

 :  *~abinit/tests/pymods/data_extractor.py*,
    *~abinit/tests/pymods/yaml_tools/\_\_init\_\_.py* and
-   *~abinit/tests/pymods/yaml_tools/structures.py* constitute the Abinit output parser. *data_extractor.py* identify and extract the YAML documents from the source, *__init__.py* provide generic tools base on pyyaml to parse the documents and *structures.py* provide the classes that are used by YAML to handle tags. *~abinit/tests/pymods/yaml_tools/register_tag.py* define the abstraction layer used to simplify the code in *structures.py*.
+   *~abinit/tests/pymods/yaml_tools/structures/* constitute the Abinit output parser. *data_extractor.py* identify and extract the YAML documents from the source, *__init__.py* provide generic tools base on pyyaml to parse the documents and *structures* provide the classes that are used by YAML to handle tags. *~abinit/tests/pymods/yaml_tools/register_tag.py* define the abstraction layer used to simplify the code in *structures*.
 It directly deals with PyYaml black magic.